lambdaclass/lambdaworks_stark_platinum/docs/src/cairo/execution_trace.md

 columns correspond to that subsection.

 The pointers (section **C**) and the column `pc` from section **D**, are the most trivial.
-For each step of the register states, the corresponding values are added to the columns, which are all pointers to some memory cell in the VM memory.
+For each step of the register states, the corresponding values are added to the columns, which are pointers to some memory cell in the VM memory.
 The `inst` column, is obtained by fetching in memory the value stored at pointer `pc`, which corresponds to a 63 bit Cairo instruction.